 Negotiation skills are essential in daily interactions with others to help individuals get what they need and want.
-Principled negotiation results in an agreement that responds to the interests of both parties.
-This course introduces the skills, theory, process, and techniques for applying interest-based negotiation in a variety of work and day-to-day situations.
+Traditional approaches to negotiation promote competitive tactics, often resulting in unsatisfactory outcomes for one or both negotiators.
+Collaborative or "interest-based" negotiation aims for agreements that respond to the interests of both parties.
+This course introduces the skills, theory, and process for applying interest-based negotiation in a variety of work and day-to-day situations.
+Participants will learn to prepare for negotiations, assess their alternatives, build a climate of collaboration, get beyond stubborn positioning, and develop agreements that work for both sides.
 Recommended reading: Getting to Yes by Roger Fisher and William Ury, Penguin Books, 2nd ed., 1992.
 Prerequisite(s): #CR100 or #CR763.

-Three days (21 hours)
+Length: Three days (21 hours)